Ready for a new challenge?

 New England Aquarium aquarists have a tough job as they are responsible for keeping the animal ambassadors in their care healthy and help to educate the public about marine life!
 Through on-site studies and practical work, you will learn just how challenging it is to care for the thousands of marine animals housed at the Aquarium.
 The week will include job shadows with aquarists in our Wet Lab, collecting and analyzing water quality data, and, at the end, presenting to the public at our Edge of the Sea touch tank.
 During the Aquarist in Training program, you will practice animal collection techniques and tank maintenance, and learn about habitat needs while collaborating with fellow future marine scientists.
 Two separate sessions are offered; programming will be the same for both sessions.

-Entering Grade 10
+Entering Grades 9 and 10

 Get a taste of the fun and challenging life of a marine science field researcher during this two-week program!
 The first week will provide a deep look at scientific tools, techniques, and protocols as we gain familiarity on how to answer our own scientific questions.
 Days will consist of studies in local habitats and at the Aquarium as you grow comfortable with techniques and create your own group research projects.
 For the second week, we will set up a field camp on Peddocks Island in the Boston Harbor Islands, staying overnight Monday through Friday.
 While in the wilds of Boston Harbor acting as a team of scientists, we will devise and examine questions through which to better understand our local marine ecosystems.

 Two-Week Program: 10 Participants

 - One-week programs: $925

 If awarded a scholarship, the copayment amount is based on household adjusted gross income (AGI).